adi-shinde1012/Aditya-Shinde/README.md

  Design and Development of virtual Assistant using python and python library

  Design and Development of Diabetes Prediction using python, Linear Regression, Numpy, Pandas and other python library

+ Design and Development of Bitcoin prediction model using python,numpy,pandas , matplotlib, .